Stelisss/LAB3/README.md

  *It is now possible to add a student with randomly generated grades and exam results

- *Added a funcionality to clear the screen
+ *Added a funcionality to clear the console screen